 I had made a broccoli cheese stuffing earlier in the day.
 I laid this over the meat and stuffed some into the legs.
 Next came the lacing of the bird, which took a few goes to get it right.

 I massaged some olive oil into the chicken skin before covering it in my own ‘grub’ rub mixture.
 It went into a 195C (380F) oven and while it was cooking I took the chicken carcass and bones and made a chicken stock.
-After roughly 1hr 15mins and I checked that the stuffing was at least 75C (165F) before removing the chicken and letting rest for a few moments before serving.
+The cooking time was roughly 1hr 15mins and I checked that the stuffing was at least 75C (165F) before removing the chicken and letting rest for a few moments before serving.

 Wow!
 I don’t think I will ever cook a standard roast chicken again.
 Though it took about 15mins to debone the chicken, I’m sure I can get this down to about 5mins in the future, but it was well worth it, as it was one of the tastiest and moistest chickens I’ve ever had and there was hardly any wastage.